omarkohl/rationality-freiburg.de/website/archetypes/events.md

 people who turn up.
 Just come, we will figure it out!

-## Preparation

-## What will we do?

-To be defined.

-There will be snacks and drinks.

 ## Other

 [Learn more about us]({{< ref "about" >}}).

-## Organisatorisches

-Du hast Angst nichts beitragen zu können?
-Keine Sorge!
-Jeder ist willkommen!

-Wir werden uns für Deutsch oder Englisch als Hauptsprache entscheiden, je nachdem, welche Leute kommen.
-Kommt einfach, das klappt!

 ## Vorbereitung